 He shares a special relationship with Mani Ratnam who seems to have acted as his friend, philosopher and mentor.
 Together they have delivered popular hits and we can expect the association to continue in future as well.
 Apart from Mani Ratnam movies, Arvind Swami has done only a few films that attracted critical acclaim.
 My list of his Top 3 movies includes as follows –

-Things take a serious turn as the gore and violence tears the city apart.
+Five years ahead the young family with cute twins in tow are still part of the Maximum city.
 By then a rapprochement has been effected with the warring parents as well.
+Things take a serious turn during the Bombay riots in the aftermath of the Babri mosque demolition as the gore and violence tears the city apart.
 The climax is heart wrenching and finally sanity prevails.
 It must have been an emotionally draining experience as the movie dealt with serious social issues and the turbulence that rent apart people who were in peaceful co-existence.

 It is actually a Malayalam movie by Bharathan and a heroine-centric one wherein Sridevi simply stole the show.
 Yet Arvind Swami too does well in enacting the sad life of a shaundi priest.
 Yet again the initial sequence are happy ones as Sridevi sets about seducing him and succeeds.